 Cross-border EU: exceptions vary slightly per member state

 EU withdrawal button per § 356a BGB.
-24 EU languages, PDF model form, EU hosting.
+24 EU languages, confirmation email as durable medium, EU hosting.

 PackFlow